Naoghuman/articles/SokubanFX/01_Setup-the-project.md

 <br />
 How does this works?
-* In [SokubanFX] is an interface `IMapConfiguration` defined which contains among others following constants.
+In [SokubanFX] is an interface `IMapConfiguration` defined which contains among others following constants.
-* This allowed me to store the information which is the actual `map` from the player.
-Have he played successful a map, then the counter will increased by `one`.

 ```java
 public interface IMapConfiguration {